-If the Enrollment Agreement is cancelled the school will refund the student any money he/she paid, less a registration or administration fee not to exceed \$150.00, less any STRF fee and less any deduction for books, equipment and uniforms, within 45 days after the notice of cancellation is received.
+If the Enrollment Agreement is cancelled the school will refund the student any money he/she paid, less a registration or administration fee not to exceed \$150.00, less any STRF fee and less any deduction for books, equipment, courseware and uniforms, within 45 days after the notice of cancellation is received.
+Books, equipment, courseware, uniforms etc are non-refundable once issued to the student.